rolling-scopes-school/fun-chat-server/README.md

 where:

 - `id` - request identifier
-- `login` - login of the user to whom the message is being sent
+- `to` - login of the user to whom the message is being sent
 - `text` - text of the message
 </details>